 The risk treatment plan and schedule thus would set out the risk treatment options recommended for each unacceptable risk exposure that was identified in the risk evaluation process earlier.
 A template for such a risk treatment plan is shown at the end of this document.

 It is typical to have the risk treatment action plan included alongside the risk register (list of identified risks).
 The risk treatment plan records the specific treatment, schedule for implementation and responsibility.
 It therefore will assist with implementation and monitoring of progress and recorded completion of risk control improvements.

 Step 4: Monitor and Review Risk Control Measures

 Lastly, because church business, personnel and activities change with time, risk controls should be regularly monitored and periodically reviewed to ensure they continue to be in place and working as intended.

 Some of the ways to undertake such review are:

-- Revisit and re-do/update as necessary the above steps of the church’s risk register and risk treatment plan at least annually;
+- Update the above steps of the church’s risk register and risk treatment plan at least annually